 Java

-Oracle is continuing to make progress and collect feedback to bring PQC enhancements to the Java Development Kit (JDK) through the Java Enhancement Process (“JEP”).
+Oracle’s Java Security Team, through the OpenJDK processes, continues to make progress and gathers feedback to bring PQC enhancements to the Java Development Kit (JDK) via the Java Enhancement Process (“JEP”).

 As a result, Oracle made enhancements to the Java Cryptography Extension (JCE):

-Additionally, new algorithms have already been implemented or are planned in existing Java roadmaps, for example:
+Additionally, new algorithms have already been delivered in JDK releases:

-Oracle has started the development of PQC TLS mechanisms for Java combining post-quantum and traditional algorithms which will be released in future versions.
+Oracle has started the development of PQC TLS mechanisms for Java combining post-quantum and traditional algorithms planned to be released in JDK 27.

 Additionally, Oracle intends in future Java versions:

-• To backport updated TLS mechanisms and PQC support to long term support releases, in a similar way to how Oracle backported TLS 1.3 implementation in 2018 for Java SE 8 (which was initially released in 2014).
+- To backport updated TLS mechanisms and PQC support to long term support releases.
 These backports will be driven by customer demand to enable as much as possible PQC in existing Java applications.

 Oracle and OpenSSL